 The option you choose affects which Citrix provisioning tools are installed automatically (if any), and the default values on the Additional Components page of the VDA installer.

 Several MSIs (provisioning and other) are installed automatically when you install a VDA.
 The only way to prevent their installation is with the

 Choose one of the following:

-- (Appears only on server OS machines) Enable brokered connections to a server: Select this option to install a VDA on a physical or virtual machine that will not be used as a master image to provision other machines.
-Command-line option:
+(Appears only on multi-session OS machines) Enable brokered connections to a server: Select this option to install a VDA on a physical or virtual machine that will not be used as a master image to provision other machines.

-- (Appears only on desktop OS machines) Enable Remote PC Access: Select this option to install a VDA on a physical machine for use with Remote PC Access.
-Command-line option:
+(Appears only on single-session OS machines) Enable Remote PC Access: Select this option to install a VDA on a physical machine for use with Remote PC Access.

 This page does not appear:

 - If you’re upgrading a VDA

 Step 5.
 Select the components to install and the installation location

 C:\Program Files\Citrix.
 This default is fine for most deployments.
 If you specify a different location, that location must have execute permissions for network service.